Trained in AI

 PhD in Artificial Life

-In 2015, he received my PhD in Computer Science, from the University of Tokyo.
-My doctoral research at the Ikegami Lab, from 2011 to 2015, revealed new dynamics in the emergence of communication as a way to increase collective intelligence in groups of living organisms, employing large distributed simulations, neural networks, game theory and information theory.
+In 2015, he received his PhD in Computer Science, from the University of Tokyo.
+His doctoral research at the Ikegami Lab, from 2011 to 2015, revealed new dynamics in the emergence of communication as a way to increase collective intelligence in groups of living organisms, employing large distributed simulations, neural networks, game theory and information theory.

 Researcher in Collective Intelligence